10 Steps Of A Personal Injury Case

 In Texas, a lawsuit begins once a petition is filed.
 The petition specifies who the parties to the lawsuit are, what happened, and the compensation that is being sought.
 The person who caused the car accident will be named as the defendant and served with notice of the lawsuit.
 Once the defendant is served, they will turn the papers over to their car insurance carrier.
 The car insurance carrier will appoint an attorney to represent the defendant.

 Step #8 – Discovery

 Once the defendant’s attorney files an answer to the lawsuit, discovery will begin.
 Discovery is the process where the parties exchange information that is relevant to the car accident lawsuit.
 Discovery usually involves answering written questions from the other party, providing documentation that is related to the car accident, and disclosing other information that is related.

 The discovery process usually includes depositions.
 Depositions are statements that are given, under oath, in front of a court reporter.
 Usually, the defendant’s attorney will ask you questions about your background, how the accident occurred, your injuries, and the treatment you received.
 Allbee Law Firm always schedules a deposition preparation meeting with our clients so that they can be prepared and comfortable.

 Step #9 Mediation

-If the case settles at mediation, the process is similar to the steps that were previously discussed in the settlement section above.
-The major difference is that a Motion to Non-suit will be filed with the court, in addition, to have a release signed.
-A Non Suit is a document that formally requests to have the lawsuit dismissed.
+If the case settles at mediation, the process is similar to the steps previously discussed in the settlement section above.
+The major difference is that a Motion to Non-suit will be filed with the court, in addition to having a release signed.
+A Non-Suit is a document that formally requests to have the lawsuit dismissed.

 Step #10 – Trial